 Rating and Valuation

-Katie acts for a range of clients on rating matters with recent work including the state of repair of the property and the valuation effect of incentives in leases.
-Katie has a particular interest in and experience of rating cases which also raise property issues such as the relative responsibilities for landlord and tenants and the potential impact on rates of a termination of a lease.
+Katie acts for a range of clients on rating matters including cases raising issues such as the state of repair of the property and the valuation effect of incentives in leases.
+Katie has a particular interest in and experience of rating cases which raise property issues such as the relative responsibilities for landlord and tenants and the potential impact on rates of a termination of a lease.

-She also has experience of commercial rent review work including the interpretation of rent review clauses, the effect of certain disregards and identifying the basis of valuation.
+She also regularly advises on commercial rent review including the interpretation of rent review clauses, the effect of any specific assumptions or disregards and the basis of the valuation.

 Planning and Environment

-Katie has broad experience in many areas of planning and environmental law and has a particular interest in cases that involve aspects of both property and planning and environmental law such as for example nuisance claims, flooding and fly tipping.
+Katie has broad experience in many areas of planning and environmental law and has particular experience in cases which involve aspects of both property and planning and environmental law such as nuisance claims, highways, flooding and fly tipping.

-She also undertakes advisory work on a wide range of topics within this area including in relation to Assets of Community Value and has delivered a paper to the London Boroughs Legal Alliance on Recent Case Law in Planning, and has also produced a joint talk on Compensation and HS2.
+She also undertakes advisory work on a wide range of topics within this area including Assets of Community Value.

 Katie graduated with an LLB European (Hons first class) from the University of Exeter and a Master en Droit Européen (first class) from the University of Rennes in 2008.
 Katie was awarded the AP Langlois Prize, the prize for French and German Law and the Paul Heim Prize in 2008.